flamelab-iisc/flamelab-iisc.github.io/content/authors/tshiva/_index.md

 user_groups:
 - Ph.D.
 Students
 ---
-I am a Project Assistant at the Flame Lab, CDS, where I am currently involved in research on dimensionality reduction for reacting flows.
+I am a PhD student at the Flame Lab, CDS, where I am currently involved in research on dimensionality reduction for reacting flows.
 With a deep passion for ML and a specific interest in its applications to physics, I am excited to be contributing to this rapidly evolving field.
 In addition to my interest in scientific ML, I am particularly fascinated by the concept of continual learning, which I believe has a great potential for shaping the future of AI.